 As the nation’s capital, this is the center of all the action.
-It’s a vibrant city that sometimes lacks the touch of Zurich or Geneva.
-However, whether you’re a chocolate lover (the city is also home to Toblerone Chocolates), a shopping fiend, or an art buff, you can usually find something for you.
+It’s a vibrant city but sometimes lacks the touch of Zurich or Geneva.
+However, whether you’re a chocolate lover (the city is also home to Toblerone Chocolates), a shopping fiend, or an art buff, you can usually find something to interest you.

-- Average Cost of Food: Eating in Bern can be an expensive.
-For a budget meal, expect to spend between $11-22 USD per meal, including a drink.
+- Average Cost of Food: Eating in Bern can be expensive.
+For a budget meal, expect to spend between $11-22 USD, including a drink.
 All other restaurants will cost between $28-55 USD for a meal.

-- Transportation Costs: A single journey ticket on the metro/bus is $4 USD and a daily pass is $13 USD.
-This ticket is valid for both the bus or the train during that time period.
+- Transportation Costs: A single journey ticket on the metro/bus is $4 USD and a daily pass is $13.50 USD.
+This ticket is valid for both the bus and the train during that time period.

 Top Things to Do

 - Visit Einstein’s home – This was Einstein’s apartment while he came up with the Theory of Relativity.
 While it has a museum-type feel, you can learn about Einstein, his life, and about his time in this city.
 It provides an interesting look at the man who changed science.

 - Bern Cathedral – Take the tram and admire its Gothic architecture at night along the skyline.
 This is one of the best Gothic cathedrals in Europe and is very detailed.

 - Visit the Old Town – Go antique shopping, dine at a variety of restaurants (and there are plenty of cheap eats as well) and bask in this unique neighborhood’s bars and taverns.
 This was the historic area of the city and you’ll be able to walk down tiny cobblestone streets and see houses hundreds of years old.